adamwbb/webstatsx/README.md

-#THIS PRODUCT IS NOW BEING WORKED ON AND UPDATED TO WORK WITH STATS3 PLEASE BE PAITENT.
+#THIS PROJECT IS BEING UPDATED TO WORK WITH STATS3 PLEASE BE PAITENT.

+ETA: July 2017

-Testing Status: Not Working.
+Testing Status: Not Fully Functional

+Done:

+Rebranding

+SQL Varibles switched to new table entries

 Distance Working

 TODO:

 Get other stats working.

+Get Players List working.

+WEBStatsX Reloaded is a continuation of the work from cynexit's project.
+All help and support is needed so please feel free to contribute to this project to have it up and running sooner.

 This is an alternative Web-Interface for the Stats plugin by lolmewn. ( http://dev.bukkit.org/server-mods/lolmewnstats/ )